How to can ,ix fruit - Home canning fruit cups (complete directions with photos)

 After this step, I'll just refer to "peaches" or "fruit" but it applies to apricots, cherries, grapefruit, grapes, peaches, pears, pineapple, plums, and/or nectarines.

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.

 It takes about 5 good sizes peaches or nectarines (or about 10 plums) to fill one quart jar.
 An average of 171/2 pounds is needed per canner load of 7 quarts; an average of 11 pounds is needed per canner load of 9 pints.
 A bushel weighs 48 pounds and yields 16 to 24 quarts ; an average of 21/2 pounds per quart.